Villalba, Puerto Rico: Festivals and events

 In 2017, Villalba celebrated the 100th year of its founding.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-Waldemar Rivera Torres (of the Popular Democratic Party) served as mayor since 2005 to 2012.
-The current mayor is Javier (Javi) Hernández who was elected in 2013.
+The current mayor of Villalba is Danny Santiago, of the New Progressive Party (PNP).
+He was first elected at the 2024 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Four horizontal, unequal stripes in width, that from top to bottom have the following order: green, white, green and yellow.
 In the immediate side to the flagstaff, in the superior stripe, appears, in white color, the star of the shield.

 Coat of arms

 On a green background, representing land, a 19th-century villa, reflected by six homes and a church in silver and red, the church is adorned with the shield of Carmelites, and a white star prominently displays and shines over the villa.
 Around its border are five fig leaves.
 Atop are three golden towers.